 The first thing we do with a window, is pull off the trim.
 We score the edges with a box cutter to cut the years of paint that are holding the trim onto the wall.
 Then we pry them off with a prybar and hammer.
 It’s loud, dusty, and dangerous, so wear your PPE: ear plugs, mask, and safety glasses.
 After the trim is off, we remove the plaster from behind the trim.
 Gross.
 Plaster is a big mess but it has to be done.
 We have developed a method of scoring it with a dull knife and then prying it off with a prybar and a broken screwdriver.

-Then it’s time to disassemble the window, specialists from EZ Window Solutions of Cleveland can help here.
-Remove the weights and the panes trying not to break any glass.
+Then it’s time to disassemble the window, specialists on replacement windows kansas city helped us here.
+They Remove the weights and the panes trying not to break any glass.
 Glass is a pain to clean up.
 Once you have the easy to remove pieces out, it’s time to remove the frame.
 This involved the Saw-Zall.

 We build the new, smaller frame on the floor around the new window.
 We screw in the flange to the new frame and lift the whole unit, window and frame, into the extra large window opening.